Who is Municipal Services Bureau?

 Municipal Services Bureau Complaints

 Most collection agencies have numerous complaints filed against them with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).
 Most consumer complaints are about inaccurate reporting, harassment, or failure to verify a debt.
-If a collection agency is harassing you, you should consider filing a complaint.
+If a debt collection agency is harassing you, you should consider filing a complaint.

 You have many consumer rights under the Fair Credit Reporting Act (FCRA) and the Fair Debt Collection Practices Act (FDCPA).
 Lexington Law Firm knows that you have rights, and Municipal Services Bureau does too.